wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    PROTIP: IMPORTANT: If you lost your laptop, immediately remove the SSH and GPG keys associated with that laptop.

+   Security-concious people <a target="_blank" href="https://medium.com/@ahawkins/securing-my-digital-life-gpg-yubikey-ssh-on-macos-5f115cb01266">store their private keys in a Yubikey</a>.

    ## Signing Key as Environment Variable